Terry Pratchett: Discworld

+The Discworld series consists of 41 novels and a variety of supporting material.
+Pratchett began writing the Discworld series in order to "have fun with some of the cliches".
 The Discworld is a large disc resting on the backs of four giant elephants, all supported by the giant turtle Great A'Tuin as it swims its way through space.
-The books are essentially in chronological order, and advancements can be seen in the development of the Discworld civilisations, such as the creation of paper money in Ankh-Morpork.
+The books were published essentially in chronological order, and advancements can be seen in the development of the Discworld civilisations, such as the creation of paper money in Ankh-Morpork.